herickson3/12Factor/app-function.md

-Think of your app as a function
+Think of your app as a pure function

 note:
 any state only exists under the context of a single request